Ethan-Heimer/CrookedTheme/readme.md

 ### Exporting a theme

-you can export a theme at the and of your file by returming the theme object:
+You can export a theme at the and of your file by returming the theme object:

 ```
 return theme;